Christian Esguerra: Career

 Esguerra started his career in journalism as a reporter for the Philippine Daily Inquirer from 2000 to 2015.
-In 2006 he was a journalism fellow at Seoul National University.
-In 2008 he was a research fellow at the University of San Francisco.
-In 2015 he left the Inquirer to join ABS-CBN's roster as a news correspondent and news anchor.
-He would be the anchor and managing editor of ANC's Early Edition from 2018 to 2021, and the same for the hard-hitting political talk show After the Fact from 2020 to 2022.
-Currently Esguerra hosts the streaming political podcast Facts First.
+In 2006, he was a journalism fellow at Seoul National University.
+In 2008, he was a research fellow at the University of San Francisco.
+In 2015, he left the Inquirer to join ABS-CBN's roster as a news correspondent and news anchor.
+He was the anchor and managing editor of ANC's Early Edition from 2018 to 2021, and the same for the hard-hitting political talk show After the Fact from 2020 to 2022.
+Currently, Esguerra hosts the streaming political podcast Facts First.
 A vocal critic of disinformation and political pressure on journalists and mainstream journalism media, Esguerra is also a trustee of the Journalism Studies Association of the Philippines (JSAP).

-On 30 March 2022 Esguerra announced via Twitter the termination of After the Fact, citing the "prevailing political climate" as the reason for ending the program.
+On 30 March 2022, Esguerra announced via Twitter the termination of After the Fact, citing the "prevailing political climate" as the reason for ending the program.
 Commenters on Esguerra's tweet saw the show's termination as a capitulation by ABS-CBN's executives to pressure from the Rodrigo Duterte government.
 In 2020, ABS-CBN's franchise was not renewed by the Rodrigo Duterte government-leaning supermajority in the Philippine Congress, which forced the main terrestrial channel to go off-air.
 Election lawyer Emil Marañon lamented ABS-CBN's "dropping" of Esguerra, saying Esguerra is "one of the best journalists in the country who dare ask the hard questions," writing further that "his brand of journalism is what gives ABS-CBN the credibility it enjoys."
 Marañon further noted that this was a "bad call."

+After After the Fact came to an end, Esguerra shifted his focus to Facts First with Christian Esguerra, a podcast program where he dives into the most important political issues in the Philippines.
+He regularly sits down with key figures like former Presidential Adviser Ronald Llamas, former Senator Antonio Trillanes, economist Cielo Magno, and others from the political and academic world.
+His interviews stand out for their depth and thoughtfulness, with Esguerra’s style often praised for bringing out meaningful, candid responses from his guests.